Therapy for Children

 What is Play Therapy?

-Play is the natural language of children and is essential to growth and development.
-It is how they express themselves, connect with others and understand the world around them.
+Play is the natural language of children.
+It is through play that they express themselves, connect with others, and make sense of the world around them.

-Emotional, social and behavioural issues are often signs your child is struggling with something beyond their capacity to deal with.
-Play therapy can process trauma and strengthen essential life skills, such as:
+Often, emotional, social, or behavioural challenges are signs that a child is struggling with experiences beyond their current ability to manage.
+Play therapy helps process trauma and fosters the development of essential life skills, including:

 Patti and Slowpoke having some fun!